hsynercn/tutorials-all-paths/BookNotes/Designing Data-Intensive Applications/Part 1 Foundations of Data Systems/Chapter 3 Storage and Retrieval.md

 To optimize this operation we can use a Bloom filter, it is a memory efficient data structure to approximate contents of a set.

 There are also different strategies for order and timing of compaction and merging operations.
+Common options are size tiered and leveled compaction.
+Size tiered compaction new and smaller SSTables are merged into older und larger SSTables.
+Leveled compaction splits key range into smaller SSTables and older data is moved into separate levels.